Tillsten/qt-dataflow/README.rst

                 self.num_points = int

-A node has its connected nodes saved in node.in_conn and node.out_conn.
-Also note that each view must be a child of a QGraphicsItem and NodeView.
+A node saves its connections in node.in_conn and node.out_conn.
+Also note, that each node view must be a child of a QGraphicsItem and NodeView.

 Structure